-1 a leaver code shall not be removed from the co-2 hort assigned for the purpose of calculating the 3 adjusted cohort graduation rate; and "(B) the number of students with either a 4 5 duplicative leaver code or who have not been as-6 signed a leaver code shall be included in report-7 ing requirements for the leaver code. "(5) Multi-tier system of supports.-The 8 9 term 'multi-tier system of supports' means a com-

-10 prehensive system of differentiated supports that in-11 cludes evidence-based instruction, universal screen-12 ing, progress monitoring, formative assessment, and 13 research-based interventions matched to student 14 needs, and educational decision-making using stu-15 dent outcome data.
+1 a leaver code shall not be removed from the co-2 hort assigned for the purpose of calculating the 3 adjusted cohort graduation rate; and "(B) the number of students with either a 4 5 duplicative leaver code or who have not been as-6 signed a leaver code shall be included in report-7 ing requirements for the leaver code. "(5) Multi-tier system of supports.-The 8 9 term 'multi-tier system of supports' means a com-10 prehensive system of differentiated supports that inprenensive system of differentiated supports that includes evidence-based instruction, universal screening, progress monitoring, formative assessment, and research-based interventions matched to student needs, and educational decision-making using student outcome data.